 Depending on the wolf content, the temperament of a particular animal varies; generally-speaking, though, higher-content animals are more prone to exhibit intense "primitive" behaviors, such as escape artist tendencies, high prey drive, destructive curiosity, excessive mouthiness, skittishness in new places and situations, and a propensity to be more independent and "stubborn".

-NOTE: Wolf PAWS prefers to use the spelling 'wolf-dog' which carries the same meaning as 'wolfdog' but puts more emphasis on the 'wolf' component of the animal, and intentionally omits the term 'hybrid' which is considered to be outdated and incorrect, because the domestic dog Canis Lupus Familiaris is actually a sub-species of the gray wolf Canis Lupus, and therefore the interbreeding of the two does not constitute a hyrbridization of separate species.
+*NOTE: Wolf PAWS prefers to use the spelling 'wolf-dog' which carries the same meaning as 'wolfdog' but puts more emphasis on the combination of wolf & dog genes present in the animal, and intentionally omits the term 'hybrid' which is considered to be outdated and incorrect - the domestic dog Canis Lupus Familiaris is actually a sub-species of the gray wolf Canis Lupus, and therefore the interbreeding of the two does not constitute a hyrbridization of separate species.